Germany says expecting Russian effort to influence election

-BERLIN Germany is expecting Russia to try to influence its general election on Sept.
+BERLIN (Reuters) - Germany is expecting Russia to try to influence its general election on Sept.
 24, but there are no indications of which party it would seek to back, officials said on Tuesday.

 Interior Minister Thomas de Maiziere said at a news conference that data stolen in 2015 in a hack of the lower house of parliament could surface in the coming weeks.